-In most states, the initial workers’ compensation claim process is handled by the employer’s insurance company.
-The system relies on insurance companies to follow the state's workers’ compensation rules, including accepting and paying out legitimate claims.
-However, it's an unfortunate fact that some insurance companies do everything they can to avoid paying out a claim in order to keep their costs low.
+In most states, employers' insurance companies handle the initial claims process for work-related injuries and illnesses.
+The workers' compensation system depends on insurers to follow the state's rules for responding to claims and paying benefits to injured employees.
+However, it's an unfortunate fact that some insurance companies do everything they can to avoid paying benefits.

-Workers' compensation is a no-fault system, which means that an injured worker can receive benefits regardless of whether the employer did anything to cause the injury.
-Unlike personal injury lawsuits, the employer's conduct is generally irrelevant to whether an employee is entitled to benefits.
-However, some states impose additional penalties on an employer whose actions contributed to the injury.
+Workers' compensation is a no-fault system, which means that employees with work injuries may receive benefits regardless of whether the employer did anything wrong.
+Unlike personal injury lawsuits, the employer's conduct is generally irrelevant to an injured worker's right to benefits.

 However, a few states impose additional penalties on employers when their actions caused injuries.
 These penalties may be relatively low for simple violations of safety rules, such as a 10% penalty in New Mexico for failing to provide required safety devices (N.M.
 Stats. § 52-1-10).

 Ohio's Industrial Commission may award employees an additional 15% to 50% of the maximum legal award if they were injured because their employers violated workplace safety rules (Ohio Const.
 Art.
 II, § 35).